PapaRascal2020/contrast-checker-photoshop-UXP/README.md

-# Starter Photoshop Plugin (Vanilla)
+# Photoshop contrast checker

-This starter plugin is a good place to get started when developing for Photoshop.
-It does not rely on any frameworks or build steps -- hence the name "Vanilla".
+This plugin checks the contrast as defined by WCAG2 and gives you a readability score for it.

+## How to use the plugin
+You give it a foreground and background color in HEX and click the "> run test" button

 ## Loading in Photoshop